GaryZhous/NewsAPIWrapper/README.md

 ```
 For the third endpoint, you can fetch information about news sources (e.g. CNN & BBC) by passing proper parameters to the "getNewsSources" function.
 You can also leave parameters category, country, and language to "null" since they are optional.
 ### Then...
-you can either use the getters of the response classes or pass those response objects back to "newsApi"'s member functions to access values like "Author", "Articles", and "Content".
+You can either use the getters of the response classes or pass those response objects back to "newsApi"'s member functions to access values like "Author", "Articles", and "Content".
 ```Java
 //example here
 NewsApi newsApi = new NewsApi("your_api_key_here");